markcunninghamuk/FluidTest/Readme.md

             }
         }

-Now If we want to create a record relation to the above, We create a new class, Lets Say OrderLine, and the engine will pass the Id of the above into our class.
+Now If we create a record related to the above, We create a new class, Lets Say OrderLine, and the engine will pass the Id of the above into our class.
 The Guid passed in is the Id of the Order we created above.
 Hopefully this makes it clear how the engine passes information between the methods.

     public class OrderLine : IRelatedRecordCreator<OrderLine, Guid>
     {